Skip to content

 }

-, in this way, the Client will be applied to all interceptors under the group.
-For example:
+The default in the example above is a group name that can be applied to the configuration item grpc.servers.interceptors.
+In this way, the client will be applied to all interceptors under the group.

 package config